Code-Moss/I-Heart-New-Vegas-Mossy-Cut/wjsetup.md

 ### MCM config

-The following settings need to be configured after you've already started a new save, using the in-game **Mod Configuration** option.
+> ℹ️ The following settings need to be configured after you've already started a new save, using the in-game **Mod Configuration** option.

 **Quick Grenade Hotkey**:
 - Set **Grenade Hotkey** to **G**.